cognitedata/cognite-sdk-dotnet/README.md

 var result = await client.Assets.ListAsync(query);
 ```

+> **_NOTE:_** The example above does not handle token refresh.
+If you need to refresh tokens, you need to implement this yourself or use a library like [Cognite Extractor Utils](https://github.com/cognitedata/dotnet-extractor-utils) that handles this for you.

 ## Examples

 There are examples for both C# and F# in the Playground folder.